McCoy1701/Jakestering-Driver/README.md

     lsmod | grep jake in the terminal

-    you can also check for the /proc/ file with ls /proc/ if you see jakestering-driver then it's install
+    you can also check the /proc/ directory with ls /proc/ if you see jakestering_driver then it's installed